The JavaScript Code step allows you to write JavaScript code that will run when the step is executed with the Async/Await syntax support.

-You can use UI Bakery variable {{data}} to access a result of the previous step, or {{ui.input.value}} to access a value of a specific UI Component.
+You can use the UI Bakery {{data}} variable to access the result of the previous step or {{ui.input.value}} to access the value of a specific UI component.

 Built-in variables